polterguy/phosphorusfive/plugins/p5.events/README.md

 Which would return the p5.lambda object, for every single event, that has a name containing the "confirm" word, somehow.
 The reason why this works, is because we're de-referencing the *[_arg]* argument for our Active Event, which is the value of the node used to invoke our *[test.retrieve-event-code]*, in our invocation to *[vocabulary]*.
-This means that when *[vocabulary]* is evaluated, it will filter away every single event not containing the word
+This means that when *[vocabulary]* is evaluated, it will filter away every single event, not containing the word
 "confirm" in its name, somehow.

 If you consumed your newly declared Active Event with the following lambda instead.